iotblackbelt/noderededgemodule/README.md

 ## How to deploy the module

 The module is available as an AMD64, ARM64 and ARM32 module.
-To run the module, deploy an [IoT Edge on Linux](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux) or [Raspberry Pi](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux-arm), and then deploy the respective module (AMD64, ARM64v8 or ARM32V7):
+To run the module, deploy an [IoT Edge on Linux](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux) or [Raspberry Pi](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux-arm), and then deploy the respective module (AMD64, ARM64v8 or ARM32V7).
+Version 1.0.2 of the Node-Red Edge modules now use the offical Node-red docker containers, version 1.1.3-12.

 - In the Azure portal, navigate to your IoT hub.
 - Go to **IoT Edge** and select your IoT Edge device.
 - Select **Set Modules**.
 - In the **Deployment Modules** section of the page, click **Add** then select **IoT Edge Module**.
 - In the **Name** field, enter ```nodered```.
-- In the **Image URI** field, enter ```iotblackbelt/noderededgemodule:1.0.1-amd64```, ```iotblackbelt/noderededgemodule:1.0.1-arm64v8``` or ```iotblackbelt/noderededgemodule:1.0.1-arm32v7```.
+- In the **Image URI** field, enter ```iotblackbelt/noderededgemodule:1.0.2-amd64```, ```iotblackbelt/noderededgemodule:1.0.2-arm64v8``` or ```iotblackbelt/noderededgemodule:1.0.2-arm32v7```.
 - Set the Container Create Options and select **Save**.
     ```json
     {
       "HostConfig": {
         "Privileged": true,
         "Binds":[
-            "/node-red:/node-red"
+            "/node-red:/data"
         ],
         "PortBindings": {
           "1880/tcp": [